 You don't need a giant lab to do the testing anymore.
 You can do it even during warming up and cooling down.
 Do you need a treadmill?
 No. Now you have the possibility to test outside on the road, track, forest, and even on the football field.
+To find out how other therapists are using Runeasi outdoors read our blog post with a case example of a marathon runner returning from stress fractures.
 Getting back on the training pitch is always one of the latest steps in a rehabilitation process.
 For an athlete, it is already a big step towards return to sport, physically and mentally.
 There has always been a big gap between the rehabilitation setting and the field of action.
 Wearable technology is able to bridge that gap by providing sophisticated insights into the fieldwork.
 Is there enough carry-over from practice to field, to know if athletes are improving towards their return to sports?

 Convince your patient, coach and medical staff

 In current practice, decision-making happens in a multidisciplinary setting.
 Do you want to keep your patient motivated to work hard?
 Provide them with objective data.
 Be transparent about their working points and their progress in rehabilitation.
 What about the coaches and medical staff in elite sports?
 What’s more convincing than having objective, reliable data from the field?
 Wearable technology can make your life easier.